differentialprivacy/differentialprivacy/_posts/2020-10-16-diffix-attack.md

 In the course of verifying the attack for the Diffix bounty program, reconstruction was carried out on 4 different ranges of `clientId`s containing 455 records.
 For each record, the attack correctly determined whether or not the corresponding `loanStatus` was `C`.

-Aircloak's response to this attack was to further restrict the query allowed by Diffix.
+Aircloak's response to this attack was to further restrict the queries allowed by Diffix.
 Columns like `clientId`, where most of the values correspond to a single user, are tagged as 'isolating', and mathematical functions can no longer be used on such columns.
 The hope was that this modification would prevent the extraction of entropy from an identifying column via hashing.

 #### The Dick--Joseph--Schutzman Attack ####